Detox, Yoga & Dance for Africa

 From then on, the group coalesced and after yoga, enjoyed a healthy lunch catered by Candle Cafe.
 The only bad news was that Thurman came down with the flu and couldn't attend at the last minute.
 Undeterred, Urban Zen's Rachel Goldstein brought in Eddie Stern of Ashtanga Yoga New York and the kirtan band Gaura Vania, and the day ended in a raucous song and dance celebration.

 "It was kinda surreal," Andolino said.
-"While we were cleaning up,
+"While we were cleaning up, they were chanting."

 A day of wellness from beginning to end.